 2.1.6 | Where exceptional circumstances exist, a project may seek an exception to paragraph 2.1.3 | above.
-This include cases when a project serves impoverished beneficiaries at preferential electricity rates or the project is located in a conflict zone9, or penetration of proposed project technology type is not a common practice10 in the relevant region of the host country.
+This include cases when a project serves impoverished beneficiaries at preferential electricity rates or the project is located in a conflict zone, or penetration of proposed project technology type is not a common practice in the relevant region of the host country.
 Exceptional circumstances will be judged on a case by case basis and are entirely at the discretion of Gold Standard.
 If exceptional circumstance exists;

 - a.
 A request for exception approval should be submitted before submitting the project for preliminary review. - b.
 The project developer shall submit a deviation request describing the exceptional circumstances that are relevant to the proposed activities, accompanied, at a minimum, with an Investment Analysis to demonstrate the financial additionality.
 The developer shall follow the latest version of CDM methodology tool "[Methodological tool: Investment analysis](#)" to demonstrate financial additionality as per the CDM Requirements.
-The review process may include independent expert analysis, paid for by the Project Developer but reimbursable against fees for first issuance (not reimbursable in the event of an unsuccessful application for exceptional circumstances).
-Penetration level significantly higher than the 5% benchmark, when proposed as an exception, are unlikely to be approved.
+The review process may include independent expert analysis, paid for by the

-8 The relevant rule update was released on 13/05/2020, available [here](#).
+The relevant rule update was released on 13/05/2020, available [here](#).

-9 It refers to the conflict zones - as no-go areas for investment purpose, which might affect the decision making considering the long-term risk to the investment.
+It refers to the conflict zones - as no-go areas for investment purpose, which might affect the decision making considering the long-term risk to the investment.

-10 The latest version of CDM methodology tool "[Common practice](#)" with applicable adjustments to include projects considered carbon revenue shall be applied to demonstrate the exceptional circumstances i.e., the project activity is not "common practice" in the relevant region of the host country.
+The latest version of CDM methodology tool "[Common practice](#)" with applicable adjustments to include projects considered carbon revenue shall be applied to demonstrate the exceptional circumstances i.e., the project activity is not "common practice" in the relevant region of the host country.